FalsePattern/ZigBrains/README.md

 ## Special Thanks

+- The [ZigTools](https://github.com/zigtools/) team for developing the Zig Language Server.
 - [HTGAzureX1212](https://github.com/HTGAzureX1212) for developing [intellij-zig](https://github.com/intellij-zig/intellij-zig),
 which served as a fantastic reference for deep IDE integration features

-- The members of the `Zig Programming Language` discord server's `#tooling-dev` channel for providing encouragement and feedback
+- The members of the `Zig Programming Language` discord server's `#tooling-dev` channel for providing encouragement, feedback, and lots of bug reports.

 - The Ballerina Platform developers for `lsp4intellij`, the language server connector between the IntelliJ platform and the Eclipse LSP4J project